 What Comes Next?

-As I noted in my last blog, IT organizations are complex, socio-technical systems.
+IT organizations are complex, socio-technical systems.
 Radical interventions, such as “get rid of all processes,” would be as unwise as going back to the bad old days of last-minute, large-scale release integrations.
 I also wish the just-announced ITIL Practitioner Architects team (including Phoenix Project author Kevin Behr) all the best.

 But the bulk of ITIL was written 10 years ago; I know that the ideas I have this year are far removed from what I thought back then.
 Simply put, ITIL as a published artifact is becoming outdated.
 New theories and understandings are emerging, led by people like Reinertsen and Mark Kennaley (SDLC 3.0 author, who just released his new book Value Stream).
 In Agile terms, ITIL has been released as a series of very large batches across the decades, with no provision for feedback or ongoing refactoring.
 Compare this to the ongoing evolution of the Agile Alliance’s Guide to Agile Practices.